dpx0/dvsensor/README.md

 # DVSensor – a tool for creating DART VADAR Sensors

+This software tool was created by the Bielefeld-CeBiTec team for the [2023 iGEM competition](https://igem.org/).

 ## Description
 DVSensor is a software tool which allows you to create DART VADAR sensors for any mRNA targets.
 DART VADAR sensors, first described by Gayet et al. (Gayet, R.V., Ilia, K., Razavi, S. et al. Autocatalytic base editing for RNA-responsive